-Here is a list of the common questions we receive at Fitzpatrick Referrals – if there are any questions not answered here, please contact us with your query and we will be happy to help!
+Here is a list of the common questions we receive at Fitzpatrick Referrals – if any questions are not answered here, please contact us with your query and we will be happy to help!

 About Fitzpatrick Referrals

 We do not offer services other than what we have detailed on our website.
-We have clinicians that are specialists in the field of Orthopaedics, Neurology, Oncology and Soft Tissue in small animals and therefore are not suitable qualified to receive or treat animals that have other conditions outside our remit of expertise.
+We have clinicians that are specialists in the field of Orthopaedics, Neurology, Oncology, Soft Tissue, Interventional Radiology and Rehabilitation in small animals and therefore are not suitably qualified to receive or treat animals that have other conditions outside our remit of expertise.